 I'm a free spirit who became a driven maniac on the work front.
 As a speaker, executive coach and consultant, I strive to help individuals and companies realize their potential.
 My eclectic background as an executive includes experience in business strategy, enterprise risk management, internal cultural transformation, corporate communication, reputation, marketing, brand, research, corporate social responsibility, innovation and social media.
 I worked alongside an inspiring CEO and peers to shift the culture of a $25 billion (CDN) commercial Crown corporation from command-and-control to one of Canada's Top 50 Employers.
 I’ve obtained more credentials than a sane human could ever want, yet still found many opportunities to get in my own way.
 I became fascinated by leadership, power, influence, trust, internal politics, accountability, personal brand, the dynamics of teams, and employee engagement.

-Whether I'm on stage delivering a speech, working one-on-one with a coaching client or leading an executive team through a session on leadership effectiveness or business strategy, my goal is the same: to help individuals and teams shine.
+Whether I'm on stage delivering a speech, working one-on-one with a coaching client, advocating for a cause such as autism or leading an executive team through a session on leadership effectiveness or business strategy, my goal is the same: to help individuals and teams shine.
 After all, it’s individuals who make organizations shine.

 I’m told that I have a knack for getting to the heart of the matter.
 Practicality is my middle name.
 Engaging people to look deep, have difficult conversations with themselves and others and make tough choices is necessary for professional growth, which – like it or not – always involves personal growth.
 It's also the foundation of good business strategy and calculated risk taking.